pomland-94/pomland-94/README.md

 **Observability**
 Prometheus, Grafana, Alertmanager

-**Supply Chain Security**
-cosign/Sigstore, SBOM (syft/trivy), Kyverno ClusterPolicy enforcement, reproducible builds

 ---

 ## Background

 Senior platform engineer with deep expertise across the full stack — Cloud Native, OpenStack, Linux systems engineering, networking, storage, and bare metal provisioning.
 I design and operate platforms that are highly available and secure by design, not by accident.

-Deep Linux knowledge across Debian and Red Hat ecosystems — service management, kernel internals, networking stack.
+Deep Linux knowledge across Debian and Red Hat ecosystems.
 Strong architecture background: designing systems from bare metal up, not just deploying on top of what's already there.

 Strong development background in Go and Python.
 IaC-first.
 The abstractions only make sense if you understand what's underneath.